Les Humanoïdes Associés: Renewal

-The North American and Japanese markets
+Humanoids Publishing

-Humanoids Publishing, Inc. ("Humanoids") was founded in the United States in 1999 by Giger, eleven years after his acquisition of the French parent company, with the aim to publish French cult classics as well as recruit American talent.
+Humanoids Publishing, Inc. (or simply Humanoids) was founded in the United States in 1999 by Giger, eleven years after his acquisition of the French parent company, with the aim to publish French cult classics as well as recruit American talent.
 A number of successful French works were published, including Bouncer, Metabarons, Technopriests, The White Lama, The Incal, The Nikopol Trilogy, and others.
 In 2002, Humanoids began publishing an English-language version of the new Métal Hurlant (not to be confused with the then still running Heavy Metal magazine), which would only last two years.

 In January 2004, Humanoids signed an agreement with DC Comics aimed at integrating the Humanoids publications into the DC Comics catalog.
 This agreement enabled Humanoids to gain greater visibility on the market, while DC Comics obtained the distribution rights for the English-language versions of Humanoids' works.
 Certain works published since 1998 were reprinted, while new titles were also translated into English (El Niño, Megalex, Basil and Victoria, etc.).
 However, the books were expensive and success was limited, leading DC Comics to announce the end of the agreement in April 2005.

 In 2007, an agreement was signed with Image Comics to publish Lucha Libre in North America.
 In July 2008, Humanoids began a partnership with Devil's Due to publish new translations of French works.
 These graphic novels were published in the classic American comic book format in order to not put off American readers.
-New works were translated, such as The Zombies That Ate The World and I Am Legion.
+New works were translated, such as The Zombies That Ate the World and I Am Legion.

 In 2010, Humanoids cancelled the agreement with Devil's Due and began publishing their own translated works in North America.
 Following its standard practice, the company chose to publish old translations as well as new European and American works.
 The post-2010 Humanoids editions are also released on the UK market, with the exception of a few early releases which were licensed to local publishers, such as Titan Books.

 The publisher's official website states that "[s]ince 1998 Humanoids has been the only publishing house of European origin with a direct presence in the U.S., and since 2014 the only non-Japanese company publishing its graphic novels directly in Japan, under the brand ユマノイド ("Humanoido")".
 Reminiscent of the agreement Humanoids had made with DC Comics, recent Japanese-language books are co-released with Japanese publishing house PIE Books International.